 Question: What care does a Night-Blooming Cercus need?
 EP, Mesquite, TX

-It likes a sunny place in winter, shade from the bright sun in summer.
+Indoors the cereus plant likes a sunny place in winter, shade from the bright sun in summer.
 When repotting use a cactus soil mix or a good indoor potting mix and add about 25% sand.

 Question: How can I make my night-blooming cereus flower?
 JW, NY

 If planted in good soil and watered moderately, this cactus should bloom each year between June and August.
-After the blooming season water should be given the plant very sparingly for a period of three months.
+After the blooming season water should be given to the plant very sparingly for a period of three months.

 Then as new growths appear, watering should be increased.
-The plant grows and blooms in partial shade almost without care.
+The plant grows and blooms in the partial shade almost without care.
 It needs no pruning and requires repotting only after it has obviously outgrown its pot.

-That is, after it has quit blooming and when it is receiving – little water.
+That is, after it has quit blooming and when water use is minimal.
 It should grow and bloom in the basement you describe provided the humidity is not too high.

 Question: My night-blooming cereus turns brown at the edges, even on the new shoots.
 Can you tell me what causes this?
 VA